statewalker/statewalker-utils-dom/README.md

 * `bindView(iterator, action, options)` - creates and returns a DOM element which is updated each time when the given iterator returns a new value
 * `getElementInvalidation(element)` - returns a Promise instance associated with the given DOM element; the returned promise is resolved when the element is removed from the DOM tree
 * `replaceDomContent(element, node)` - replaces the content of the given DOM element by the given DOM node (element or text node).
+* `trackDomNode(node, { onAdd, onRemove, getContainer })` - tracks the node and calls the specified onAdd/onRemove methods when the node is attached/removed from the DOM
 * `toDomNode(value, doc)` - transforms the given JavaScript value to a DOM node; text, numbers and boolean values are tranformed to Text instances; objects are serialized (with the JSON.stringify method) and also transformed to Text instances; DOM nodes are returned "as is", without modifications.

 ## `getElementInvalidation(element)`